muratk5n/thirdwave/en/mbl/2023/week05.md

 ---

 "Scorpion Unit"..
-Apparently they roll up on people in unmarked cars, yell and scream point guns on their heads etc. WTF?
+Apparently they roll up on people in unmarked cars, yell and scream point guns at their heads etc. WTF?
 White police, black police doesn't matter - the culture is key.

 LA Times: "In early 2022, as violent crime rose in Memphis, Mayor Jim